araja4/jenkinsGoogleSheetLogger/README.md

 6. Restart Jenkins

 ### Plugin setup
-1. Create a Google Sheet with your Google account and give your Google Service Account edit permission to this sheet (you can use the email address of the service account to do this).
+1. Create a Google Sheet with your Google account and give your Google Service Account edit permission to this sheet.
+You can use the email address of the service account to do this.
 2. Go to a pipeline job or create a new pipeline job in your Jenkins instance.
 3. Click `configure` (skip this step if you created a new pipeline job)
 4. Select the `Pipeline` tab